Joe Steve Ó Neachtain

-Joe Steve Ó Neachtain (1942 – 19 January 2020) was an Irish writer, actor, playwright and broadcaster in the Irish language.
+Joe Steve Ó Neachtain (25 October 1942 – 19 January 2020) was an Irish writer, actor, playwright and broadcaster in the Irish language.
 He was well known for his portrayal of Peadar Ó Conghaile in the long-running soap Ros na Rún. Ó Neachtain, a native Irish language speaker, was born in Cré Dhubh, An Spidéal, County Galway.

 Ó Neachtain began writing in 1969 and published many short stories.
 He won Oireachtas prizes for his songs and also wrote for radio competitions.
 In addition to his work as a television actor, he appeared on stage at Taibhdhearc na Gaillimhe and elsewhere.
 His novel Clochmhóin (Cló Iar-Chonnachta, 1998) was awarded the Cló Iar-Chonnachta literary award in 1998.
 He won the award a second time in 2001 for his novel, Lámh Láidir (Cló Iar-Chonnachta, 2001).

 Idir Shúgradh agus Dáiríre (In Jest and in Earnest) is an award-nominated 2005 TG4 funded documentary film about Ó Neachtain, made by Mac Dara Ó Curraidhín.

+As an active participant in the Gaeltacht Civil Rights Movement, Ó Neachtain helped lay the groundwork for the establishment of Údarás na Gaeltachta and Radió na Gaeltachta.